tlorans/ClimateRisks/docs/source/integratedapproach.md

-## Net Zero Portfolio: Integrated Approach
+## Integrating the Transition Dimension